-Announcements: Graduate Programs in the Divisions provides an overview of all graduate programs at the University of Chicago in the Divisions of the Biological Sciences, the Humanities, the Physical Sciences, the Social Sciences, and the Institute for Molecular Engineering.
+Announcements: Graduate Programs in the Divisions provides an overview of all graduate programs at the University of Chicago in the Divisions of the Humanities, the Social Sciences, the Physical Sciences, and the Biological Sciences.
 Professional schools in the University are closely integrated into the wider University; their programs are briefly described here.
 An individual issue of the Announcements is also available from each professional school which describes its programs and requirements in detail.

 This volume is organized in a way that reflects the organization and functioning of the University.
 Each department or degree granting committee in the divisions of the University conducts its own admissions and aid competition, and sets its own degree requirements within a framework that is set by the University and by each division.
 However, divisions and departments engage in a substantial number of cooperative efforts, as evidenced by the large number of interdepartmental and interdivisional programs, committees, centers, and research groups in the University.
 Therefore, this volume contains a section for each division, and a separate section for interdivisional programs, centers, committees, and other organizations in which students may participate and, in some cases, earn a degree.
 The introductory section, which you are now reading, contains information about the University that is relevant to all students and applicants.
 A final section contains information for those interested in one of the professional schools.

 Readers of these Announcements are advised that the policies and degree requirements of academic units that are set forth herein may change at any time without prior notice, or may represent a summary of more detailed policies and requirements.
 Students and applicants who wish the most up to date information regarding courses and degree requirements should review the divison or department website or contact the department or the dean of students in the relevant division.
 The provisions of these Announcements are for informational purposes only and are not intended to create a contract or agreement between the University and any applicant or student.